ncfavier/1lab/src/1Lab/Path/IdentitySystem.lagda.md

 -->

-Note that for any $(R, r)$, the type of identity system data on $(R, r)$ is a proposition.
+Note that for any $(R, r)$, the type of identity system data on $(R, r)$ is a [[proposition]].
 This is because it is exactly equivalent to the type
 $\sum_a (R a)$ being contractible for every $a$, which is a proposition by standard results.
+One direction is `is-contr-ΣR`{.Agda}; we prove the converse direction now.

 ```agda
 contr→identity-system